-Qualified members may be granted family leave.
-When taking family leave, a qualified member must exhaust all accrued personal and sick leave as provided in Section 26.03, and donated leave (in that order) before entering leave without pay except that a member may elect to retain up to thirty-seven and one-half (37.5) hours of personal leave in his or her leave account for use upon return from leave taken under this provision.
+Qualified members may be granted Family Leave.
+When taking Family Leave, a qualified member must exhaust all accrued personal leave, medical leave and donated leave before entering leave without pay except that a member may elect to retain up to thirty-seven and one-half hours of personal leave in his or her leave account for use upon return from leave taken under this provision.
 When taking leave due to pregnancy, childbirth, foster care placement or adoption, the leave entitlement must be taken consecutively.

-The period for utilizing family leave entitlements shall commence with the first day of family leave.
-A member may be required to recertify the qualifying reason for remaining on family leave.
+The period for utilizing Family Leave entitlements shall commence with the first day of Family Leave.
+A member may be required to recertify the qualifying reason for remaining on Family Leave.
 A member may be required to provide a fit-for-duty statement prior to returning to work.